-When we launched our JS Buy and Mobile Buy SDKs a couple of years ago, we designed the system so that developers would manage their access tokens and any mobile settings through the Buy Button App and Mobile App.
+When we launched our JS Buy and Mobile Buy SDKs a couple of years ago, we designed the system so that developers would manage their access tokens and any mobile settings through the Buy Button and Mobile App sales channels.

 As use of these SDKs has grown, we wanted to make it easier for partners and developers to track which products were being sold through each storefront, and have access to reports that more accurately communicate the performance of each.

-To enable this update, we’ve separated each access token into their own private app.
+To enable this update, we’ve migrated your Buy Button and Mobile App tokens into their own private app.
 Below we’ll outline what this change looks like, how you’ll be better able to manage products within your custom storefronts, and how to more accurately view earnings and reports.

 Managing your custom storefront access tokens